jeekkd/restricted-iptables/README.md

 Purpose
 ===

+This is a configurable iptables firewall script, meant to make complex firewalls easier.

+Extended purpose
+===

-This script will stop most UDP Floods, SYN Floods, TCP Floods, Handshake Exploits XMAS Packets, Smurf Attacks, ICMP Bombs, LAND attacks and RST Floods.
+This script will stop most UDP Floods, SYN Floods, TCP Floods, Handshake Exploits, XMAS Packets, Smurf Attacks, ICMP Bombs, LAND attacks and RST Floods.
 Additionally types of connections that are allowed in or out over a particular port etc is restricted to the following, operating in a default deny for all input, output, and forwarding tables:

 * Denies all uninitiated ipv4 inbound connections except for torrents (if desired) so peers can connect
 * Denies all uninitiated ipv6 inbound connections